 Obesity-related medical care costs Alaska about $459 million every year.
 But over the past 10 years, both the state as a whole, and particularly the municipality of Anchorage, have been making concerted efforts to help children and families lead healthier lives.
 Some of the key efforts have included:

-- supporting a statewide public education campaign, Play Every Day, that motivates Alaska families to be physically activity and reduce consumption of sugary drinks;
+- Supporting a statewide public education campaign, Play Every Day, that motivates Alaska families to be physically active and reduce consumption of sugary drinks;

 The state also is participating in a research effort to understand the types of policies and strategies that may have contributed to the decline in childhood obesity.